 An official registration period is scheduled before the beginning of each term.
 Each student in the non-cohort programs is expected to register for classes through the online student system, WaveNet.
 Eligible cohort students will be automatically enrolled during the official registration period each term.
 During the official registration period, courses may be added and/or dropped without penalty.
 If a student does not register during the official registration period, the student may register late during the designated add/drop period.
-A late fee for registration after the add/drop period will apply.
-Students who do not complete registration properly or who fail to secure final approval from the Student Accounts Office and the Office of Student Information and Services are not considered officially enrolled and will be denied all credit for the term.
+If students are granted permission to register for classes after the add/drop period has ended, a late fee of \$150 for registration after the add/drop period will apply.
+Students who do not complete registration properly or who fail to secure final approval from the Student Accounts Office and the Office of the Registrar are not considered officially enrolled and will be denied all credit for the term.
 A student may not attend class without being officially enrolled.
 Violation of this policy is subject to academic review and may result in academic dismissal.